• Base44 Education

 how to build a sales app

-This guide breaks down how to build a sales app from concept to launch, giving you everything needed to create a powerful tool that improves workflows, closes deals faster and supports better sales performance.
+This guide breaks down how to build a sales app from exploring app ideas to launch, giving you everything needed to create a powerful tool that improves workflows, closes deals faster and supports better sales performance.

 How to make a sales app that closes deals